carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 > What are some of the features that you would consider when buying a house?
 {: .challenge}

-Recreate the table and collect the data based on the participant's answers.
+Recreate the table and collect the data.
 After the data was collected, label the prices into two categories low or high.
 Our dataset has labeled data, so our classification is a supervised machine learning task.

 Note different types of features (text, number, category, etc).
 <p align="center">